fun things to do with kids in peru

 Lynne Cherry

 In the Amazon rain forest, a tree-cutter falls asleep under a spreading Kapok tree.
 In his dreams, a boa constrictor, monkeys, toucan and macaw, tree frog, anteater, jaguar,and sloth, all speak to the man of the wonder, beauty and importance of a single tree in the rain forest.
-Marvelously illustrated!
+Marvelously illustrated.
 (Picture book)

 Afternoon on the Amazon

-Afternoon on the Amazon (Magic Tree House)
+(Magic Tree House)

 Mary Pope Osborne